-When you have to choose which Filament Winding technology to apply in your company and you don’t want to make a bad investment, doubts begin to take control and it seems that you are no longer able to think rationally.
+When you have to choose which Filament Winding technology to apply in your company and you do not want to make a bad investment, doubts begin to take control and it seems that you are no longer able to think rationally.

 If you want to see the whole picture and make the right decision, you need to analyze all your production costs and apply a specific method to achieve the “savings”.